BozeBro/BozeBro/README.md

 - 👋 Hi, I’m @BozeBro
 - 👀 I’m interested in Computer Science
-- 🌱 I’m currently learning cryptocurrency and Dapp development
+- 🌱 I’m currently learning distributed consensus.
 - 💞️ I’m looking to collaborate on interesting ideas
 - 📫 How to reach me ben.ozua@gmail.com
 - 📓 I'm a freshman at Carnegie Mellon University for Computer Science.